Adibkzi/California-House-Analysis/README.md

 # Business Problems:
 I recognized two key business problems in the California housing market:<br><br>
-1️⃣ Price Estimation: Accurately estimating house prices amidst market volatility and diverse housing options is challenging for individuals.<br><br>
+1️⃣ Ocean Factor: Accurately estimating house prices amidst market volatility and diverse housing options when a house doesn't have an ocean view  is challenging for individuals.<br><br>
 2️⃣ Market Analysis: Real estate professionals, investors, and policymakers require in-depth market analysis to identify trends, patterns, and factors driving prices in different districts of California.

 # Data: